 An iOS device or Simulator must not fall into sleep mode during testing.
-To turn the screen lock and password off, select Settings > General > Passcode Lock.
+To turn the screen lock and password off, select Settings > Touch ID & Code.

-12.When you have recorded all actions, stop recording.
+- 12.When you have recorded all actions, stop recording.

-13.Replay the test.
+- 13. Replay the test.

-14. Analyze the test results.
+- 14. Analyze the test results.

-Note: To test a native mobile app on both an iOS device and an iOS Simulator, ensure that both the signed .ipa file and the zipped .app directory are located in the same folder.
+Note: To test a native mobile app on both an iOS device and an iOS Simulator, ensure that the signed .ipa file and the zipped .app directory have the same name, except for the file extension, and are located in the same folder.